Exercise - Add Voice Calling code

 import { AzureCommunicationTokenCredential } from '@azure/communication-common';

-Earlier, we created HTML elements which users will use to control the app.
-To listen to the user interacting with them, we'll need to get references to them in our JavaScript.
+Earlier, you created HTML elements for users to use to control the app.
+To listen to the user interacting with them, you need to get references to the elements in your JavaScript.

-Additionally we need a couple of variables to hold some items, which are used throughout our code.
-Add the following code to app.js underneath the imports.
+You also need a couple of variables to hold some items, which are used throughout our code.
+Add the following code to app.js after the import statements:

 const userToken = document.getElementById("token-input");